twehler/anti_adhd_timer/README.md

     etc...

-    The timer will throw notifications and let the screen blink for a short time in order to alert the user.
+    The timer will throw notifications and let the screen blink for a short time in order to alert you.
-    It will also divide the task times in Pomodoro-intervals as best as possible (currently somethat bugged , but still usable)

-2. Execute the binary file inside the terminal, specify your bedtime and give the location of the .txt file.
-The timer will also take care of your bedtime, by setting reminders and decreasing the color-temperature of the screen with xsct step by step.
-   If bedtime has arrived, the screen will become monochrome-red, rendering it half-useless (you can still use it, but it will be unpleasant).
-   This leads to a radical, but non-damaging and very effective bedtime-fix for people with ADHD, which increases life-quality overall and decreases ADHD-symptoms!
-   But of course it is also highly useful for neurotypical people.
+2. Execute the binary file inside the terminal, pass the txt-file as an argument.
+After executing, you will be asked when you want to go to bed.
+The program will start after the input and step-by-step take control over the screen color temperature, starting with 3 hours before bedtime.
+This is being handled more intensely than normal blue-light filters do, with scientifically proven kelvin-colors, which will make you sleep far beter than before.
+When bedtime is reached, a temperature of 1000K is being applied, making you want to go to bed.